It’s quite cloudy in the healthcare sector, technologically speaking.

-According to information gathered by the healthcare arm of Tokyo-based Renesas Electronics Corporation, the marriage of cloud computing and healthcare has huge potential to improve a host of healthcare-related functions such as telehealth and virtual care, medication adherence, drug anti-theft and counterfeiting measures, resource inefficiency (medical staff, equipment, etc.), personal data privacy and the uniformity of medical records.
+According to information gathered by the healthcare arm of Tokyo-based Renesas Electronics Corporation, the marriage of cloud computing and healthcare has huge potential to improve a host of healthcare-related functions such as telehealth and virtual care, medication adherence, drug anti-theft and counterfeiting measures, resource inefficiency, personal data privacy and the uniformity of medical records.
 It’s no wonder, then, that more cloud companies are vying for a piece of the healthcare pie.

 NetApp is a hybrid cloud data services company.
-Its management platform delivers data in real time to help make clinical operations faster and more efficient through reduced EHR latency, quicker backup and restoration, easier accommodation of data/workload expansion and the streamlining of data management.
+Its management platform delivers clinical data in real time to help make operations faster and more efficient through reduced EHR latency, quicker backup and restoration, easier accommodation of data and workload expansion and the streamlining of data management.

 Nintex eliminates paper documents, streamlines manual processes and drags important data out of its silos, consequently enhancing the overall patient experience.
 The company provides its automation services to an array of healthcare industry professionals, from doctors and nurses to the makers of pharmaceuticals and medical devices.

-Medable’s medical-grade platform facilitates direct-to-patient healthcare by supporting clinical applications and storing personal health information for clinical providers and researchers.
+Medable’s medical-grade platform facilitates direct-to-patient healthcare and collaboration by supporting clinical applications and storing personal health information for providers and researchers.
 In addition, the platform can be used by developers to expand or create apps for mobile, tablet and desktop.

-Carecloud’s open platform helps healthcare providers improve their efficiency and effectiveness.
+CareCloud’s open platform helps healthcare providers improve their efficiency and effectiveness.
 It also lets them connect directly with patients to provide better care.
-Applications include revenue cycle management, practice management, electronic health records, patient experience, mobile app, healthcare analytics and more.
+Applications include revenue cycle management, practice management, electronic health records, patient experience, mobile app support, healthcare analytics and more.